artefactory/train-fastai-custom-aiplatform/README.md

 Build also may fail due to a lack of RAM so be sure that the machine you're using can handle it.
 You shouldn't have any problem if you use Google's GPU-enabled VMs.

-## (Optional) Run image before pushing to ensure its well-behavior
+## (Optional) Run the code in the container before pushing to ensure its well-behavior
-Once your image is built, you can run the container with basic parameters just to ensure everything works.
+Once your image is built, you can run the code in the container with basic parameters just to ensure everything works.
 Run this command and wait for it to complete before following this tutorial.
 > ```python
 > docker run --runtime=nvidia $IMAGE_URI --epochs 1 --bucket-name $BUCKET_NAME
 > ```